gastonmancini/node-chat/README.md

 * `node_modules` - contains the npm packages for the tools we need

+### Config

+You will need to setup the SMTP and [NewRelic](http://newrelic.com/) account before starting.
+Take a look to the settings.json and the newrelic.js files.
+For the mailer you can create a free account in [MandrilApp](https://mandrillapp.com/).

 ### Run the Application

 The simplest way to start